 In addition, because our results of operations are reported in US dollars and the asbestos liability is based on estimated payments denominated in Australian dollars, fluctuations in the AUD/USD exchange rate will cause unpredictable volatility in our reported results.
-For example, during fiscal years 2018, 2017 and 2016, we recorded unfavorable adjustment of US\$3.9 million, a favorable adjustment of US\$1.8 million and unfavorable adjustment of US\$2.6 million, respectively, due to fluctuations in the US dollar compared to the Australian dollar.
+For example, during fiscal years 2019, 2018 and 2017, we recorded a favorable adjustment of US\$49.5 million, an unfavorable adjustment of US\$5.3 million and a favorable adjustment of US\$2.8 million, respectively, due to fluctuations in the US dollar compared to the Australian dollar.